- Declaration of Minor is open for application on CUSIS from October to May each year.

 18 units |

-- For students admitted in other academic years, please refer to the IERG minor requirement of the corresponding year on the Undergraduate Student Handbook
+- For students admitted in other academic years, please refer to the IERG minor requirements on the study scheme of the corresponding year on the Undergraduate Student Handbook